 Language: English titles, etc

 Description: printed in colour.
-The title in the index is slightly different, The Birth of a Flying Fish.
-Also unlike the C&W original publication there are only six pictures.
+The title in the index is slightly different from C&W, The Birth of a Flying Fish but on p.125 it reads the same as C&W. Also, unlike the C&W original publication, Courier only used six pictures.
 The full eight images can be seen in the German publication at the bottom of this page.

-This was a German weekly magazine with entertainment, stories, and household management advice.
+Das Blatt was a German twice monthly magazine with entertainment, stories, and household management advice.
 At least in the late 1930s it only occasionally had cartoons.
 H. A. Rey is the only artist who appeared in multiple (3) editions during this time.

 Title: Woher Stammen die Fliegenden Fische?
 (Where do Flying Fish come From?)